30534 - ISLAM, POLITICS AND THE MIDDLE EAST

 |Continuous assessment||Partial exams||General exam|

-- Individual essay assignment (30% of the final grade) of maximum 1500 words on Module II, answering 1 out of 3 essay questions uploaded on blackboard during the second half of the term.
-Students are required to use the reading material assigned, recognise links among arguments and topics discussed in class, and make an argument based on the evidence provided in the literature.
-Instructions on how to write a scientific paper will be uploaded on Blackboard.
+- Individual essay assignments (80% of the final grade): At the end of each module, students will be asked to respond to one out of 3 question options by writing a short essay (of maximum 1000 words) that need to be submitted by the respective timeline.
+Each module carries the same weight (40% of the final grade).
+Students are required to use the reading material assigned, recognize links among arguments and topics discussed in class, and make an argument based on the evidence provided in the literature.
 The assignment aims at helping students improve their skills in academic writing.